bio

 Since that time he has mentored over 60 interns and assistants and lectured extensively including: The Toronto International Film Festival, EditCon, Cinematheque Ontario, Atlantic Filmmakers Co-operative, Directors Guild of Canada, DOC Institute (Masterclass), York University (The Norman Jewison Lecture), Canadian Cinema Editors, University of Toronto, Ryerson University, Sheridan College, and AVID.
 Currently, Nick teaches film production at the University of Windsor’s School of Creative Arts.

 Nick is a member of the Directors Guild of Canada, the British Film Editors and Canadian Cinema Editors honours societies, and an international partner of American Cinema Editors.
-He holds a Master of Arts Degree in Media Education (with distinction) and is a doctoral candidate at the University of Hertfordshire.
+He holds a Master of Arts in Media Education from Bournemouth University and a Doctorate in Fine Arts from the University of Hertfordshire.
 Nick is a citizen of both Canada and the UK.